 WANT A SHINIER FINISH?

-For clients that want more sheen to their cement tile finish, gloss sealants can be used to provide for this.
-Please contact Miracle Sealants.
+For clients that want more sheen to their cement tile finish, gloss sealants can be used to provide this.
+Please contact Laticrete.

 For any further questions, please refer to our cement Installation and Maintenance Guide.